 LUCCi consortium publishs a joint publication by Springer

-A joint publication of the LUCCi project consortium will be published by the Springer Publishing House in December, 2016.
+A joint publication of the LUCCi project consortium will be published by the Springer Publishing House.
 The book summarizes the key findings of the five-year BMBF funded LUCCi project.
 The huge value of the LUCCi results in the development process of land and water management strategies has been strongly confirmed by local authorities.
 The Springer publication serves as a case study for Da Nang City - a rapidly growing and developing urban city, surrounded by remote areas and characterized by increasing migration and limited development.

 Water Security Conference in Bangkok, 29.11.-01.12.2016